About 15% of Americans living with type 1 diabetes are children, according to the.

 However, more and more children also are being diagnosed with type 2 diabetes.
 If you suspect your child has diabetes, you’ll need to schedule an appointment with their primary care provider as soon as possible.

 If your child has already been diagnosed with diabetes, it’s important to ask our pediatric dentists about how it’ll affect their oral health.

 Diabetes & Your Child’s Dental Health

 A common symptom of diabetes is excessive thirst.
 However, even after your child is diagnosed, you’ll need to make sure they’re drinking enough water to stay hydrated.
 While it may seem weird to think about, your child needs saliva to wash plaque and food particles off teeth.
-If your child has chronic dry mouth, they won’t be able to wash away plaque that causes tooth decay and gingivitis.
+If your child has chronic dry mouth, they won’t be able to wash away plaque that causes and gingivitis.

 Does your child complain of bleeding or sore gums?
-Studies have shown a link between poor blood sugar control and an increased risk of.
+Studies have shown a link between poor blood sugar control and an increased risk of gum disease.
 Gum disease is an infection caused by untreated plaque buildup.
 Diabetes can increase your risk for gum disease by flooding the mouth with enough glucose to help the bacteria found in plaque thrive.

 How can I help protect my child’s oral health?

 A teeth cleaning every 6 months will remove plaque and tartar buildup, reducing their risk for gum disease.
-A will also give your child’s dentist the opportunity to catch small oral health issues before they worsen.
-For example, our dentists can start gingivitis treatment at the first sign of gum disease.
-Our doctors may also recommend a fluoride treatment to strengthen tooth enamel.
+A dental cleaning will also give your child’s dentist the opportunity to catch small oral health issues before they worsen.

 At home, make sure that your child brushes teeth twice a day and flosses once daily.
 Brushing teeth is one of the best ways your child can protect their teeth and gums from plaque buildup.
 Flossing will also ensure that your child removes plaque hiding in between teeth and along the gum line.